dizak/prwlr/docs/index.md

   kegg_db.parse_database("./KO_database.txt")
   ```
-  2. Parse your **Genetic Interactions** network.
+  ii.
+Parse your **Genetic Interactions** network.
 It can come from the widely-known [Costanzo Network](http://science.sciencemag.org/content/353/6306/aaf1420) or from any other source.

   ```
   sga2 = prowler.databases.SGA2()